fbl-church/fbl-church-microservice/.github/ISSUE_TEMPLATE/hot-fix-report.md

 about: Immediate fix needed to production
 title: ''
 labels: Hot Fix
-assignees: ''
+assignees: sambutler1017,suvakpc

 ---

 ## **Describe the Production Issue**
-- A clear and concise description of what the issue is.
+- A clear and concise description of what the bug is.

 ## **Steps To Reproduce**
 Steps to reproduce the behavior: